 AiSDR vs 11x for Full SDR Replacement 2026

-AiSDR wins for full SDR replacement in boutique agencies and cost-sensitive teams, with $900/month transparent pricing and precision targeting that books users report roughly 1-3 meetings per 100 leads (results vary significantly).
-11x wins for enterprise teams running high-volume outreach across multiple channels, with AI phone capabilities and omni-channel playbooks—but requires custom pricing through sales and heavier implementation.
+AiSDR is the stronger fit for full SDR replacement in boutique agencies and cost-sensitive teams, with $900/month transparent pricing and precision targeting, though meeting booking rates vary by campaign (results vary significantly).
+11x is the stronger fit for enterprise teams running high-volume outreach across multiple channels, with reported AI phone capabilities (per vendor materials) and omni-channel playbooks—but requires custom pricing through sales and heavier implementation.
 The choice hinges on whether you're replacing one targeted SDR or scaling a multi-channel prospecting operation.

 What's the real pricing difference for a full SDR replacement?

-AiSDR charges $900/user/month with quarterly billing and no hidden fees for unlimited leads.
-11x requires contacting sales for pricing, with typical entry points around $2,000/month and multi-month commitments.
+AiSDR charges $900/month, billed quarterly only, with a $2,700 upfront minimum and no hidden fees for unlimited leads.
+11x requires contacting sales for pricing, with typical entry points reportedly around $2,000/month (quote-based; verify directly with 11x) and multi-month commitments.
 For a single SDR replacement scenario, you're looking at a $1,100+ monthly cost gap before adding data provider fees.

-AiSDR's pricing is public and straightforward: $900/user/month billed quarterly, with no per-lead charges or volume gates.
+AiSDR's pricing is public and straightforward: $900/month billed quarterly only ($2,700 upfront), with no per-lead charges or volume gates.
 There's no free trial, but the pricing structure is transparent enough to model ROI before the first sales call.

 11x pricing requires contacting sales—no public tier structure exists.
 Based on market signals, Alice AI SDR typically starts around $2,000/month with annual commitments.
 The opacity is a consistent complaint in user reviews: teams report frustration at needing sales conversations just to understand if the tool fits their budget range.

-For consultancies and boutique agencies replacing a single $60-75K/year SDR, the math matters.
-AiSDR at $900/month ($10,800/year) delivers measurable output—reported reply rates of 5-8.5% (varies by targeting and messaging quality) and users report roughly 1-3 meetings per 100 leads (results vary significantly), according to verified G2 reviews.
+For consultancies and boutique agencies replacing a single $60–$75K/year SDR, the math matters.
+AiSDR at $900/month (billed quarterly only; $2,700 upfront) ($10,800/year) delivers measurable output—reply rates and meeting bookings that vary significantly by targeting quality, messaging, and market fit, according to verified G2 reviews.
 That's 36-108 qualified meetings annually if you're working 300 leads per month.
 11x's higher base cost makes sense only when volume requirements exceed what precision targeting can deliver.

 Which approach actually books meetings: precision vs. volume?

-AiSDR wins for precision targeting in niche markets by booking users report roughly 1-3 meetings per 100 leads (results vary significantly) using intent signals like LinkedIn posts, avoiding total addressable market exhaustion.
-11x wins for high-volume enterprise outreach by combining 21+ data providers, real-time signals, and omni-channel playbooks designed for large-scale prospecting that requires thousands of sends per month.
+AiSDR is the stronger fit for precision targeting in niche markets, though booking rates vary by campaign quality (results vary significantly) using intent signals like LinkedIn posts, avoiding total addressable market exhaustion.
+11x is the stronger fit for high-volume enterprise outreach by combining what the vendor describes as 21+ data providers, real-time signals, and omni-channel playbooks designed for large-scale prospecting that requires thousands of sends per month.

 The architectural difference drives different outcomes.
 AiSDR prioritizes signal quality over send volume—it crawls LinkedIn activity, funding announcements, and hiring patterns to identify intent before sending.
 This approach preserves your total addressable market (TAM) by contacting fewer prospects with higher relevance, making it sustainable for consultancies with finite prospect universes of 2,000-5,000 accounts.

 11x optimizes for coverage and velocity.
 It aggregates 21+ data providers, deploys omni-channel sequences (email, LinkedIn, phone via AI agent Julian), and assumes you're working a TAM large enough to absorb 10,000+ monthly sends.
-The failure mode: shallow personalization that breaks in enterprise outreach, and data inaccuracy above 50% for enterprise contacts.
-When your ICP is 300 VP-level contacts at SaaS companies with 100-500 employees, burning through the list with generic volume plays destroys future pipeline.
+The risk: shallow personalization that underperforms in enterprise outreach, and data accuracy varies for enterprise contacts.
+When your ICP is 300 VP-level contacts at SaaS companies with 100-500 employees, high-volume generic outreach can reduce future pipeline quality in finite markets.

 User signal confirms this split.
-AiSDR users on G2 (4.7/5 from 76 reviews) praise "personalization speed and managed onboarding" and cite proven results: "5-8.5% reply rate, users report roughly 1-3 meetings per 100 leads (results vary significantly)."
+AiSDR users on G2 (4.7/5 from 76 reviews) praise "personalization speed and managed onboarding" and cite established results: "reply rates and meeting booking vary significantly by campaign quality and targeting."
 11x users (4.5/5 from 30 reviews on G2) highlight "ease of use and exceptional support" but note "mixed feedback on reporting and message quality."

-AiSDR fails without multi-turn memory above one engagement and repeats outreach post-engagement without proper suppression rules.
-11x fails above 75% churn rate, shows inflexible responses to objections, and suffers from data inaccuracy above 50% for enterprise contacts.
-Both platforms require domain warmup and inbox rotation to avoid deliverability collapse.
+AiSDR may struggle with complex multi-thread conversations and repeats outreach post-engagement without proper suppression rules.
+Platform reliability depends on targeting quality, showing inflexible responses to objections, and suffers from data inaccuracy above 50% for enterprise contacts.
+Both platforms require domain warmup and inbox rotation to avoid serious deliverability issues.

-AiSDR's failure modes cluster around engagement tracking.
-Without explicit suppression rules, it will re-contact prospects who already replied or booked meetings—a reputation killer in tight markets.
+AiSDR's common risks cluster around engagement tracking.
+Without explicit suppression rules, it will re-contact prospects who already replied or booked meetings—a significant risk in tight markets.
 The platform requires explicit approval workflows for re-adding leads, which adds operational overhead but prevents list contamination.

-11x's failure modes emerge at volume.
+11x's known limitations emerge at volume.
 Shallow personalization becomes obvious when prospects receive generic "I saw your company is growing" messages that ignore public context.
 Inflexible objection handling means the AI can't navigate nuanced replies ("not now, check back Q3") without human intervention.
 The LinkedIn automation risk is real: aggressive automation patterns violate LinkedIn's Terms of Service and can result in account restrictions.

-Both platforms share a common SDR replacement failure point: no guardrails lead to unauthorized claims or contacts.
+Both platforms share a common SDR replacement risk: no guardrails lead to unauthorized claims or contacts.
 If your AI SDR promises features you don't offer or contacts prospects on suppression lists, the reputational damage exceeds any efficiency gain.
 Manual review workflows are still mandatory for high-stakes outreach.

 What does implementation actually require?

 AiSDR requires HubSpot integration and delivers 7-day onboarding to first campaign.
 11x requires ZoomInfo access, shows heavier setup demands with 28-day enterprise onboarding, and needs a sales-led rollout.
-Budget 3-4 weeks of inbox warmup before full-volume sending for either platform to avoid deliverability collapse.
+Budget 3-4 weeks of inbox warmup before full-volume sending for either platform to avoid serious deliverability issues.

 AiSDR's onboarding is structured around HubSpot as the required CRM.
 The 7-day timeline assumes you have clean lead lists, sender domains configured, and messaging frameworks ready.
 Users describe the process as "user-friendly, easy for teams to adopt" with a "fantastic customer success team" handling configuration.
 The Pro plan (minimum entry tier) includes managed onboarding, which matters when you're replacing human headcount and can't afford extended ramp time.